PhilipMar/Reinforcement-Learning-in-Dynamic-Environments-Simulator/README.md

 The goal of the project was the development of a simulator which allows the evaluation of exploration policies for active model-free reinforcement learning techniques in dynamic environments.
 The simulation environment should be based on the Maze problem known from the RL world, which changes dynamically during the training.

-A detailed documentation of the project (in German language) can be found in the file "documentation.pdf".
+A detailed documentation of the project (in German language) can be found in the file named [Dokumentation.pdf](Dokumentation.pdf).